ivangfr/springboot-kong-keycloak/README.md

 ![project-diagram](documentation/project-diagram.png)

+As we can see from the diagram, `book-service` will only be reachable through `Kong` API gateway.

+In `Kong`, it's installed [`kong-oidc`](https://github.com/nokia/kong-oidc) plugin that will enable the communication between `Kong` and `Keycloak` OpenID Connect Provider.

+This way, when `Kong` receives a request to `book-service`, it will validate together with `Keycloak` whether it's a valid request.

+Also, before redirecting to the request to the upstream service, a `Serverless Function (post-function)` will get the access token present in the `X-Userinfo` header provided by `kong-oidc` plugin, decoded it, extracts the `username` and `preferred_username`, and enriches the request with these two information before sending to `book-service`

 ## Application

 - ### book-service

   `Spring Boot` REST API application to manages books.
-The API is completely open and doesn't have any security. `book-service` uses [`MongoDB`](https://www.mongodb.com) as storage.
+The API doesn't have any security. `book-service` uses [`MongoDB`](https://www.mongodb.com) as storage.

   Endpoints
   ```